 GlenWyvis Distillery was completed in 2017, and whisky production began on the 25 January 2018, just in time to commemorate Robert Burns’ birth in 1759.

 Expect excellent unpeated single malt whiskies that will be ready to drink in 2021.
 The whiskies will be created using only local barley and matured in bourbon, refill bourbon and sherry casks.
 The distillery also produces GoodWill gin, which is known for its initial notes of orange and lemon, with the warmth of coriander and cinnamon following.

 This state-of-the-art distillery, set on a hillside overlooking Dingwall and the Cromarty Firth, is run on solar, hydro, wind and biomass renewables.
-Call 01349 862005 or email email@example.com for information about distillery tours.
-It’s also still possible to invest and become a part-owner in the distillery.
+Call 01349 862005 for information about distillery tours.

 Located in rural Aberdeenshire, LoneWolf is a distillation subsidiary of BrewDog.
 This distillery is already producing gin and vodka from grain all the way through to glass.
-Having launched in early 2017, LoneWolf whisky production began this year using the only triple bubble still in the world – just one way that LoneWolf runs against the pack and strives to challenge the traditions of the industry.
+Having launched in early 2017, LoneWolf whisky production began in 2018 using the only triple bubble still in the world – just one of the ways that LoneWolf runs against the pack and strives to challenge the traditions of the industry.